 Attendees will receive 2 CEs

-Course intended for Social Workers and Mental Health Professionals
+Course intended for Social Workers, Mental Health Professionals, and Nurses

 Description: Even though the DSM-V rejected obesity as a mental disease (2010), in the last 30 years more and more researchers and clinicians find more evidence about the connection between emotional eating, emotional hunger and emotional neglected to overweight and obesity.
 In this course attendees explore new understanding about the obesity’s epidemic, and learn how we can heal, as a professional, more people and not just helping them to manage their difficulty and illness.
 Beside the theoretical side, attendees will experience together a short demonstration of a “mindfulness meal” which will help us to be more emphatic to our clients.
 In order to change the statistic dramatically and to make a real difference for over 100 million Americans who are either obese or overweight, we must examine this field with a new pair of eyes and try to help and heal from a new direction.